Olga F. Linares: Principal archaeological research projects

-Lower Central America
+Southern Central America

 Linares began her career as an archaeologist mainly focused on studying lower Central America, in particular Panama.
 In part, her research was an effort to bring to light the validity or invalidity of popular assumptions that this region served solely as a corridor between Mesoamerica and South America.
 She deduced that historically, there were populations that lived, hunted and farmed in these regions, and that it was not merely a pathway connecting Central America to South America.

 One of Linares' earliest ventures was exploring occupation sequences in the Gulf of Chiriqui in central Panama from AD 300 to the 'Classic' Chiriquí Province culture.
 This was the first effort to establish a chronology of the Chiriqui based on stratified refuge deposits.
 She did this by studying changing ceramic techniques of four excavation sites in the region which presented a sequence of occupation which she then related to other central Panamanian provinces and in Costa Rica.

 Linares later studied 'adaptive radiation' in prehistoric populations in Western Panama.
 To do this, she looked at the archaeological evidence of two differing environments present at the same time, one humid while the other was more seasonal, to explain the divergence of a people with a single origin.
 Related to the different environments was the emergence of different agricultural practices: vegeculture versus seed culture.
 By looking at what may have happened when an ancient population migrated and colonized a new territory, Linares is essentially developing theories of patterns of the peopling of the Americas.

 Linares also examined "Ecology and the arts in ancient Panama."
 During this research she studied the culture and art of ancient populations of the central provinces of Panama.
 Much of her research was done at Sitio Conte where she collected artifacts in order to better understand the 'meaning and function' of the arts.
 This included a study of trade practices and social structures of power during the 16th century of the Cocle and Guna cultures.